rackerlabs/support-how-to/PULL_REQUEST_TEMPLATE.md

 - [ ] Write clear and consistent code examples
 - [ ] Use consistent terminology

-Once you have used the checklist to review your change, please describe the changes you made in the bulleted list below.
+After you have used the checklist to review your change, please describe the changes you made in the bulleted list below.
 Use present tense.
 For example, if you added a question about image backups to the Cloud Images FAQ, you would say, "Add question about image backups to FAQ."

 -